 You can claim it as a tax deductible expense on your Company Tax Return.

-The Seed Enterprise Investment Scheme gives investors tax reliefs when they buy new shares in your company.
+The Seed Enterprise Investment Scheme is a venture capital scheme that helps new companies raise money, as long as you use it for a ‘qualifying trade’.
+It gives investors tax reliefs when they buy new shares in your company.

 You need to have a limited company to qualify for this type of tax relief.
 You can read more about the Seed Enterprise Investment Scheme and whether your business qualifies in our article.